 A teppanyaki grill is boxy, big, and made of metal.
 It has a large solid flat surface where chefs can do the cooking process.

 The outer layer is either ceramic or wood to avoid burning the chef.
-It has an open grate at the top where the chefs put the food to cook.
+It has an open grate at the top where the chefs put food to cook.

-Teppanyaki is so large that people don’t normally have one in the house (although you have these great tabletop teppanyaki plates for a party)
+Teppanyaki is so large that people don’t normally have one in the house, although you have these great tabletop teppanyaki plates for a party.

 In a restaurant, one station of teppanyaki can serve about 10 people or even more.
-You have to sit ina chair where the table is integrated into the teppan.
+You have to sit in a chair where the table is integrated into the teppan.

 Hibachi uses charcoal to cook the food.
 Teppanyaki uses propane as fuel to make the flame under the flat surface.

-Foods to Cook
+Foods to cook